pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ### Approval

-_Requests_ need to be approved before the Task is created.
+Requests need to be approved before the Task is created.
 Admin-level users can auto-approve their own requests, while non-admin users sometimes need the request explicitly approved, depending on the Automation Request type.

-The most common Automation operation that non-admin users frequently perform is to provision a VM, and for this there are approval thresholds in place (_max\_vms, max\_cpus, max\_memory, max\_retirement\_days_).
+The most common Automation operation that non-admin users frequently perform is to provision a VM, and for this there are approval thresholds in place (**max_vms**, **max_cpus**, **max_memory**, **max\_retirement\_days**).
 VM Provision Requests specifying numbers or sizes below these thresholds are auto-approved, whereas requests exceeding these thresholds are blocked, pending approval by an admin-level user.

 ### Object Class Ancestry

-If the _Request_ is approved, one or more _Task_ objects will be created from information contained in the _Request_ object (a single request for three VMs will result in three task objects for example).
+If the Request is approved, one or more Task objects will be created from information contained in the Request object (a single request for three VMs will result in three task objects for example).

-If we look at the class ancestry for the _Request_ objects:
+We can examine the class ancestry for the ManageIQ _Botvinnik_ (CloudForms Management Engine 5.4) Request objects:

 ```
 MiqAeServiceAutomationRequest < MiqAeServiceMiqRequest